opensearch-project/sql/docs/user/dql/functions.rst

 Description
 >>>>>>>>>>>

-Usage: str_to_date(string, string) is used to extract a DATETIME from the first argument string using the formats specified in the second argument string.
+Usage: str_to_date(string, string) is used to extract a TIMESTAMP from the first argument string using the formats specified in the second argument string.
-The input argument must have enough information to be parsed as a DATE, DATETIME, or TIME.
+The input argument must have enough information to be parsed as a DATE, TIMESTAMP, or TIME.
 Acceptable string format specifiers are the same as those used in the `DATE_FORMAT`_ function.
 It returns NULL when a statement cannot be parsed due to an invalid pair of arguments, and when 0 is provided for any DATE field.
-Otherwise, it will return a DATETIME with the parsed values (as well as default values for any field that was not parsed).
+Otherwise, it will return a TIMESTAMP with the parsed values (as well as default values for any field that was not parsed).

 Argument type: STRING, STRING

-Return type: DATETIME
+Return type: TIMESTAMP

 Example::